theNestruo/z80-asm-meter-vscode/README.md

     * `cpc`: For Amstrad CPC developers.
 Uses the default Z80 instruction set and shows timing measured in number of NOPs.
     * `z80n`: For ZX Spectrum Next developers.
 Includes the ZX Spectrum Next Extended Z80 instruction set and shows default timing information.

+* `z80-asm-meter.directivesAsInstructions`: Controls which directives should try to be parsed as single byte instructions:
+    * `none` (default): None; directives will be parsed as bytes.
+    * `defs`: Tries to parse `DEFS` directive bytes as single byte instructions.

 * `z80-asm-meter.viewBytes`: Enables the opcode in the status bar.
 Disabled by default.

 * `z80-asm-meter.viewInstruction`: Enables the processed instruction in the status bar.
 Useful to check if the extension is mistaking instructions.
 Enabled by default.

+*  `z80-asm-meter.debounce`: Milliseconds to prevent metering from being called too frequently when the selection changes.
+Defaults to: `100` (100&nbsp;ms).

 ### Assembler syntax related settings